zig-republic/zig-republic/republic-bylaws.rst

 -------------
 A guild's in-game Guild Leader or a duly appointed representative shall occupy the chair of his or her guild.
 Guild Leaders shall have broad executive power to control the rules, regulations, and practices of their individual guilds according to each guild's internally developed practices.
-Guild Leader's shall be appointed or elected accoding to each guild's interally developed practices.
+Guild Leader's shall be appointed or elected according to each guild's internally developed practices.
 Guild Leader's shall hold their office until such time as they choose to resign.

 Community Relations Officers